Josh1313/SnowFlake/README.md

 ```sql
 DESC STAGE EXERCISE_DB.public.aws_stage;
 ```
---create a table in the same data base to copy everything from aws we need to know the schema
+### Create a table in the same database to copy everything from aws, we need to know the schema

 ```sql
 CREATE OR REPLACE TABLE EXERCISE_DB.PUBLIC.CUSTOMER (